Innopolis-Robotics-Society/FaceGuardV3/docs/definition-of-done.md

 # Definition of Done

-A Product Backlog Item (PBI) may be marked Done only when ALL of the following are satisfied:
+A Product Backlog Item (PBI) may be marked Done only when all of the following are satisfied:

 - [ ] All issue-specific acceptance criteria are satisfied
 - [ ] The work is reviewed and approved by a different team member than the implementer